beardedio/project-template/DEVENV.md

 # Dev Enviroment

 This setup allows developers to run multiple websites on one machine using wild card domain names.
+This allows such domains as my-cool-project.test and myapp.test while they are reverse proxy'd to there correct docker containers.

 ## Prerequisites
 * Docker for Mac
 * Homebrew
-* dnsmasq
 * jq
 * moreutils (sponge)
-* jwilder/nginx-proxy docker container

 ## Setup
 Run the ./bin/setup-dnsmasq-mac.sh to setup dnsmasq and connect it to Docker for Mac.